Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Mathematical reformulation of bi-level optimization model

-The bi-level optimization problem, even for the convex bi-level optimization problem, has been shown to be NP-hard\cite{dempe2015bilevel}.
+The bi-level optimization problem, even for the convex case, has been shown to be NP-hard\cite{dempe2015bilevel,liu2021optimal}.
 Hence, to tackle the NP-hardness of the bi-level model, we propose to represent the follower problem, a convex optimization problem, with its KKT optimality condition.
 Firstly, a set of non-negative dual variables ($u_j,\sigma_j$) are introduced for the constraints of customers model.
 As a result, the KKT condition of customers problem is derived and shown in (\ref{Optimality Con}).

 where the expression $"a \perp b "$ means at most one of \textit{a} and \textit{b} can take a strictly nonzero value with the other value being 0.
 The stationarity conditions are specified in Eq.(\ref{Optimality Con stationary_delta}).
-Primal feasibility, dual feasibility, and complementary condition are shown in constraints (\ref{Optimality Con complement1}), and (\ref{Optimality Con complement2}).
-Then original BVRP is reformulated as a single-level \ref{Nonlinear_MIP}.
+These primal feasibility condition, dual feasibility condition, and complementary condition are showcased in constraints (\ref{Optimality Con complement1}), and (\ref{Optimality Con complement2}).
+Then original BVRP is reformulated as a single-level complicated vehicle routing problem (SCVRP) Problem~\ref{Nonlinear_MIP}.